pererasys/juxt/README.md

 ### Deployment

 I am currently considering my options for deployment.
-I am going to be using AWS resources, so some options I am considering include: Elastic Kubernetes, ECS, MongoDB Atlas, Neo4j Aura, Elasticsearch, and MSK.
+I am going to be using AWS resources, so some options I am considering include: EKS, ECS, MongoDB Atlas, Neo4j Aura, Elasticsearch, and MSK.